garden-io/garden/docs/reference/module-types/kubernetes.md

 # varfiles exist).
 varfile:

+# Resolve the specified kustomization and include the resulting resources.
+Note that if you specify `files` or
+# `manifests` as well, these are also included.
+kustomize:
+  # The directory path where the desired kustomization.yaml is, or a git repository URL.
+This could be the path to an
+  # overlay directory, for example.
+If it's a path, must be a relative POSIX-style path and must be within the module
+  # root.
+Defaults to the module root.
+If you set this to null, kustomize will not be run.
+  path: .

+  # A list of additional arguments to pass to the `kustomize build` command.
+Note that specifying '-o' or '--output'
+  # is not allowed.
+  extraArgs: []

+# List of Kubernetes resource manifests to deploy.
+If `files` is also specified, this is combined with the manifests
+# read from the files.
+manifests:
+  - # The API version of the resource.
+    apiVersion:

+    # The kind of the resource.
+    kind:

+    metadata:
+      # The name of the resource.
+      name:

+# Manually specify port forwards that Garden should set up when deploying in dev or watch mode.
+If specified, these
+# override the auto-detection of forwardable ports, so you'll need to specify the full list of port forwards to
+# create.
+portForwards:
+  - # An identifier to describe the port forward.
+    name:

+    # The full resource kind and name to forward to, e.g. Service/my-service or Deployment/my-deployment.
+Note that
+    # Garden will not validate this ahead of attempting to start the port forward, so you need to make sure this is
+    # correctly set.
+The types of resources supported will match that of the `kubectl port-forward` CLI command.
+    resource:

+    # The port number on the remote resource to forward to.
+    targetPort:

+    # The _preferred_ local port to forward from.
+If none is set, a random port is chosen.
+If the specified port is
+    # not available, a warning is shown and a random port chosen instead.
+    localPort:

 # The names of any services that this service depends on at runtime, and the names of any tasks that should be
 # executed before this service is deployed.
 dependencies: []